grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/sc.md

 ### SC-10: Network Disconnect

-Terminate the network connection associated with a communications session at the end of the session or after {{ insert: param, sc-10_odp }} of inactivity.
+Terminate the network connection associated with a communications session at the end of the session or after a time period of inactivity after which the system terminates a network connection associated with a communication session is defined; of inactivity.

 Network disconnect applies to internal and external networks.
 Terminating network connections associated with specific communications sessions includes de-allocating TCP/IP address or port pairs at the operating system level and de-allocating the networking assignments at the application level if multiple application sessions are using a single operating system-level network connection.
 Periods of inactivity may be established by organizations and include time periods by type of network access or for specific network accesses.

-the network connection associated with a communication session is terminated at the end of the session or after {{ insert: param, sc-10_odp }} of inactivity.
+the network connection associated with a communication session is terminated at the end of the session or after a time period of inactivity after which the system terminates a network connection associated with a communication session is defined; of inactivity.

 System and communications protection policy